Summary

 Box numbers that do not appear on this checklist have, after being evaluated by the archivists, been discarded.

-Five boxes of scrapbooks containing newspaper clippings from widely available sources was discarded in June 2007.
+Five boxes of scrapbooks containing newspaper clippings from widely available sources were discarded in June 2007.

 Processing Information